This content mentions depression, which some people may find triggering.

 Individual, group or telephone counselling can help people to stop smoking.
 Talking therapies can help people change their behaviour by thinking and acting more positively.
 Many counselling programmes use the techniques of cognitive behavioural therapy (CBT) and social skills development.
 Research has shown that CBT may be particularly effective in smokers with or without mental health problems.

 Removing all tobacco products from your home can help lessen some of the cravings for nicotine withdrawal.

 Learn to recognise your smoking triggers.
 Identify when you crave cigarettes, such as at a party or after a meal.
 Try to avoid those situations where possible, or plan ways to resist triggers you can’t avoid.
 Most cravings only last a few minutes.
 If you can ride them out, you’ll be closer to quitting for good.

 You may experience headaches, nausea, irritability, anxiety, craving cigarettes, feeling miserable, difficulty concentrating, increased appetite and drowsiness.
 Drinking more fresh fruit juice or water, eating more high-fibre foods and reducing caffeine and refined sugar in your diet can all help you cope with withdrawal symptoms.

 Many people who quit smoking will relapse at some point.
 Don’t be put off trying again.
 Use it as an opportunity to reflect on what went wrong, learn about yourself and figure out what will help you be more successful in future.

-In England, call the National Smokefree Helpline on 0300 123 1044 or visit the NHS website .
+Call the National Smokefree Helpline in England on 0300 123 1044 or visit the NHS website.
 If English isn’t your first language, you can call the helpline and ask to speak to an interpreter for the language you need.